To report flooding or damage, contact Auckland Council online -

 This guide gives you step-by-step instructions on common library tasks.

-You now have access to 55 different libraries across Auckland and an extensive and growing collection of books, eBooks, DVDs, newspapers, magazines and online resources.
+You now have access to all our libraries across Auckland and an extensive and growing collection of books, eBooks, DVDs, newspapers, magazines and online resources.

 Visit any of our libraries to access free WiFi, public computers and printing services, as well as attend events and programmes run by our staff and members of the community.